gabriellamanfredo/gabriellamanfredo/README.md

 # Hi there 👋

 ## About Me
 Hello!
-My name is Gabriella, and I'm a a full-stack web developer.
+My name is Gabriella, and I'm a full-stack web developer.

 ## Contact
 - Email: gabriella.manfredo@gmail.com